-Darrell Hazell, currently the wide receivers coach for National Football League's Minnesota Vikings, has twice served as an NCAA Division I college coach, with Kent State from 2011 to 2012 and with Purdue from 2013 to 2016.
+Darrell Hazell, retired as the wide receivers coach for the National Football League's Minnesota Vikings after the 2018 season, has twice served as an NCAA Division I college coach, with Kent State from 2011 to 2012 and with Purdue from 2013 to 2016.

 Hazell, born April 14, 1964, attended Cinnaminson High School in Cinnaminson Township, New Jersey before enrolling at Muskingum and becoming a member of the football and track teams.
 He graduated from Muskingum in 1986.